lababidi/lababidi.xyz/papayaking.md

 			</h2>
 			<p>

-Papaya King, a fast food restaurant located in the Upper East Side, sells hot dogs and juices.
+Papaya King, a fast food restaurant located in the Upper East Side, sells hotdogs and juices.
 The news reported that the Papaya King would close down soon to be transformed into a highrise building.
 I went to eat a hotdog and get a juice before they close and also take photographs.
 I have a vague memory of Papaya King in the mid 2000s, mostly the neon lights and flurry of colors popping out.